 Wearing a Mask

-Masks are an additional step to help slow the spread of COVID-19 when combined with every day preventative actions and practicing social distancing in public settings (CDC.gov).
+Masks Opens a new window are an additional step to help slow the spread of COVID-19 when combined with every day preventative actions and practicing social distancing in public settings (CDC.gov Opens a new windowOpens a new window).
 CDC recommends that people wear masks in public and when around people who don’t live in your household.
 Masks should NOT be worn by children under age 2 or anyone who has trouble breathing, is unconscious, incapacitated, or otherwise unable to remove their mask without assistance.
 Do NOT use masks meant for healthcare workers.
 Surgical masks and N95 respirators are critical supplies that must be reserved for healthcare workers and other first responders.

 Alternate forms of COVID-19 Information